Program Information

 The Fall 2022 cohort listens to Fides P Uiso, a Fellow from Tanzania, present her follow-on project proposal at the orientation on September 30, 2022, at the ICI office in Boston.

-*Please let us know if you use American, Kenyan, Tanzanian, Ugandan, or Ethiopian Sign Language.
-We will provide American Sign Language (ASL) interpretation or cover the cost for arranging interpretation in any of the other sign languages.
+*If you use American, Kenyan, Tanzanian, Ugandan, or Ethiopian Sign Language, please let us know.
+We can provide American Sign Language (ASL) interpretation or cover the cost for interpretation in other sign languages.

-For more information and to check if you are eligible to apply, please review our Fellowship Eligibility Checklist [PDF].
+For more information and to confirm eligibility, please review our Fellowship Eligibility Checklist [PDF].

 When does the Fellowship Program begin?